open-telemetry/opentelemetry-specification/specification/api-metrics-user.md

 ### Format of a metric event

-Regardless of the instrument kind or method of input, metric events include the instrument descriptor, a numerical value, and an optional set of labels.
-The descriptor, discussed in detail below, contains the metric name and various optional settings.
+Regardless of the instrument kind or method of input, metric events include the instrument, a numerical value, and an optional set of labels.
+The instrument, discussed in detail below, contains the metric name and various optional settings.

 Labels are key:value pairs associated with events describing various